-1. The University shall assume full responsibility for planning and executing its educational program in the discipline of including programming, administration, curriculum content, faculty appointments, faculty administration and the requirements for matriculation, promotion and graduation, and shall bear all costs and expenses in connection therewith.
-The University furthers agrees to coordinate the program with Affiliate's designee.
-Attached as Exhibit B is a copy of the curriculum.
+1. University shall assume full responsibility for planning and executing its educational program in the discipline of including programming, administration, curriculum content, faculty appointments, faculty administration and the requirements for matriculation, promotion and graduation, and shall bear all costs and expenses in connection therewith.
+University furthers agrees to coordinate the program with Host's designee.
+Attached as Exhibit A is a copy of the curriculum.

-2. The University shall be responsible for assigning students to the Affiliate for practical experience.
-University shall notify the Affiliate one (1) month in advance of the planned schedule of student assignments to practical duties including the dates, number of students and instructors.
-The schedule shall be subject to written approval by the Affiliate.
+2. University shall be responsible for assigning students to Host for practical experience.
+University shall notify Host one (1) month in advance of the planned schedule of student assignments to practical duties including the dates, number of students and instructors.
+The schedule shall be subject to written approval by Host.

-- 3. The University, at its sole cost and expense, shall provide faculty as may be required for the teaching and supervision of students assigned to the Affiliate for practical experience. - 4.
-The University agrees that at all times students and faculty members are subject to the supervision of the Affiliate and are considered part of the Affiliate's workforce only for purposes of access to and disclosure of protected health information ("PHI"). as defined by 45 CFR 164.501 only.
-University shall inform students and faculty that they must comply with all rules applicable to both students and faculty while at the Affiliate's facility, and that failure to comply shall constitute a cause for terminating such student's assignment to or such faculty member's relationship with the Affiliate.
-The Affiliate will provide copies of all policies and procedures to the students and faculty members.
-The University and Affiliate agree to cooperate with one another's operational, regulatory, licensure and accreditation requirements including but not limited to related surveys, audits and other reviews.
+3. University, at its sole cost and expense, shall provide faculty as may be required for the teaching and supervision of students assigned to Host for practical experience.

+4. University agrees that at all times students and faculty members are subject to the supervision of

+Host and are considered part of Host's workforce only for purposes of access to and disclosure of protected health information ("PHI") as defined by 45 CFR 164.501.
+University shall inform students and faculty that they must comply with all rules applicable to both students and faculty while at Host's facility, and that failure to comply shall constitute a cause for terminating such student's assignment to or such faculty member's relationship with Host.
+Host will provide copies of all policies and procedures to the students and faculty members.
+University and Host agree to cooperate with one another's operational, regulatory, licensure and accreditation requirements including but not limited to related surveys, audits, and other reviews.